pellse/assembler/README.md

   new ItemUpdated<>(orderItem11), new ItemUpdated<>(orderItem12), new ItemUpdated<>(orderItem13),
   new ItemDeleted<>(orderItem31), new ItemDeleted<>(orderItem32), new ItemDeleted<>(orderItem33));
 ```
-Here is how `autoCache()` can be used to adapt those custom domain events to add, update or delete entries from the cache in real-time:
+Here is how `streamTable()` can be used to adapt those custom domain events to add, update or delete entries from the cache in real-time:

 ```java
 import io.github.pellse.assembler.Assembler;